Sannchouk/android_app_comparator/README.md

 same distances a new time.
 See the run section for more info.
 - `distanceMatrix.csv` that offers a csv file representing the distance matrix.
 It is not used in the program, but is given as a vision, or exploitation tool.
 - `neo4j.txt` that offers a file that represents a [Neo4J](https://neo4j.com/) query file.
 It permits to create the graph representing all the computed distances
-- `cluster.txt` that represents all the computed clusters.
+- `cluster.txt` that represents all the computed clusters, according to the given threshold.

 #### Requirements